Main themes are:

 - The capacity to break down nutrients and other environmentally harzardous pollutants in the uppermost layers is yet unexplored.
 By improving our understanding, better land management can be implemented.

 Interessen Im Fluss contributes to the project in several ways:

-– On behalf of the OOWV (Oldenburgisch-Ostfriesischer Wasserverband [Water Association of Oldenburg & East Frisia]), we coordinate the planning and implementation of a series of workshops to promote the effective, transnational dialogue on the main topics between the partners involved.
+- On behalf of the OOWV (Oldenburgisch-Ostfriesischer Wasserverband [Water Association of Oldenburg & East Frisia]), we coordinate the planning and implementation of a series of workshops to promote an effective, transnational dialogue on the main topics between the partners.
 In addition, we provide support for further partner & public events as well as for proposal development.

 - Also, upon demand we provide support for the lead beneficiary Region Midtjylland in project management, preparation and facilitation of the international partner meetings and policy days.